Skip to Content

 Instructions

-4. Pour fresh boiling water (or hot cooking water) over squash, maintaining one inch headspace.
+10. Ladle cooking water over squash, maintaining the 1-inch headspace.
 Remove bubbles and add water as needed.

-5. Wipe jar rims clean, center the canning lids, and screw bands to fingertip tight.
+11. Wipe jar rims with a clean, damp cloth.
+Center the canning lids, and screw bands to fingertip tight.

-7. Close vent and bring to 10 lbs. pressure, adjusting for altitude.
+13. Close vent and bring to 10psi if using a weighted gauge canner and 11 psi if using a dial gauge canner, adjusting for altitude.
 Process for 55 minutes for pint jars and 90 minutes for quarts.

 Notes